Tucker (American wrestler): WWE (2013–2021)

 At Money in the Bank, Otis, won the Money in the Bank ladder match, earning him a world title match at the time of his choosing.
 In September, The Miz and John Morrison tried to steal Otis' Money in the Bank contract, but they failed on multiple attempts.
 During the 2020 WWE Draft, Otis remained on the SmackDown brand, while Tucker was drafted to the Raw brand.
 The trial over the Money in the Bank contract commenced on the October 23 episode of SmackDown, with John "Bradshaw" Layfield serving as judge and ordering that Otis would defend his Money in the Bank contract against Miz at Hell in a Cell.
 At the event, Tucker betrayed Otis by hitting him with the briefcase, thus turning heel and disbanding Heavy Machinery.

 On the November 9 episode of Raw, Tucker won the WWE 24/7 Championship to claim his first championship within the company, but quickly lost it to Gran Metalik seconds later.
 He did not reappear on television until the April 9, 2021 episode of SmackDown, where he competed in the André the Giant Memorial Battle Royal.
 On April 15, Tucker was released from his WWE contract.

 Independent circuit (2022–2024)

-After being released from WWE, Cooper continued wrestling on the independent circuit under his real name, before announce his retirement from professional wrestling on October 30, 2024.
+After being released from WWE, Cooper continued wrestling on the independent circuit under his real name, before announcing his retirement from professional wrestling on October 30, 2024.